SJSU Student Research Competition

 CSU Statewide Competition

 The 29th Annual CSU Student Research Competition will be held May 1 and 2, 2015, at California State University, San Bernardino.
-Evaluation criteria to be used is the same as the evaluation criteria shown above except the jurors will be comprised of experts from corporations, foundations, public agencies, and colleges and universities in California.
+Evaluation criteria to be used is the same as the evaluation criteria for SJSU except the jurors will be comprised of experts from corporations, foundations, public agencies, and colleges and universities in California.
 Based on the recommendations of the jurors, cash awards will be provided to the outstanding presenter and the runner-up in both the undergraduate and graduate divisions of each category.
 If the undergraduate and graduate divisions of a category have been combined because there are fewer than four presenters in one division, awards will be provided to the outstanding presenter and the runner-up without regard to class standing.
 In the event there are five or fewer presenters in a session, only the outstanding presenter will receive an award.

 If you have questions about the SJSU Student Research Competition or any other matters related to the Forum, please contact the Office of Research in care of Jeanine Jones at phone number 408-924-3355 or firstname.lastname@example.org.